fireflycons/local-os/docs/index.md

 page_title: "local-os Provider"
 subcategory: ""
 description: |-
-  The local-os provider provides information in the form of data sourcesabout the operating system on which you are running terraform.
+  The local-os provider provides information in the form of data sources about the operating system and enviromnent of the machine on which you are running terraform.
-  In certian situations it can be useful to know if your configuration is running on Windows or not, especically for storing locally created artifacts such as key pairs in the appropriate directories..
+  In certain situations it can be useful to know if your configuration is running on Windows or not, especically for storing locally created artifacts such as key pairs in the appropriate directories.
 ---

 # local-os Provider

-The local-os provider provides information in the form of data sourcesabout the operating system on which you are running terraform.
+The local-os provider provides information in the form of data sources about the operating system and enviromnent of the machine on which you are running terraform.

-In certian situations it can be useful to know if your configuration is running on Windows or not, especically for storing locally created artifacts such as key pairs in the appropriate directories..
+In certain situations it can be useful to know if your configuration is running on Windows or not, especically for storing locally created artifacts such as key pairs in the appropriate directories.

 ## Example Usage